oscar-project/documentation/docs/generation-jeanzay.md

 ## Download the data from CommonCrawl

 We advise the use of the `prepost` partition for downloading the data form _Common Crawl_.
-However, please bear in mind that jobs are limited to 20hours in the `prepost` partition, meaning that you'll likely run out of time before completing the download of a whole dump.
+However, please bear in mind that jobs are limited to 20hours in the `prepost` partition, meaning that you'll likely run out of time before completing the download of a whole _Common Crawl_ dump.

 - Download the `wet.paths.gz` file for the latest release (likely [here](https://commoncrawl.org/connect/blog/)
 - `gzip -d wet.paths.gz`